bhargav2785/metcrawler/README.md

 ## How to use it?
 It is really simple shell script and you can invoke it with two arguments.

-- website name (name of the website you need metrics for)
+- website name (name of the website you need metrics for.
+Required argument)
-- type (mobile/desktop)
+- type (mobile/desktop.
+Optional argument, default is desktop)

 Below are some of the examples.
 If anything is wrong, the script will guide you step by step on what is missing.